Municipal Research and Services Center

-The Municipal Research and Services Center (MRSC) is a non-profit organization based in Seattle with a mission of supporting effective local government in Washington with research support.
+The Municipal Research and Services Center (MRSC) is a non-profit organization based in Tacoma with a mission of supporting effective local government in Washington with research support.
 Founded in 1934 and funded primarily through a state appropriation, most of MRSC's services are offered free of charge to local government employees and public officials of cities, counties, and some special purpose districts in the State of Washington.
-MRSC's expertise covers Washington state municipal law, municipal finance, urban planning, public works, and public management.
+MRSC's expertise covers Washington state municipal law, municipal finance, urban planning, public works, procurement and public management.

 History

 1930s – 1960s

 MRSC was established on July 1, 1934 as the Bureau of Governmental Research.
-Housed at the University of Washington's Department of Political Science, it was originally created as the research arm of the Association of Washington Cities with the purpose of “work[ing] in conjunction with the officials of the Association in providing better information through greater research facilities, all in the interest of better and more economical municipal operations and services.”.
+Housed at the University of Washington's Department of Political Science.
+It was originally created as the research arm of the Association of Washington Cities with the purpose of “work[ing] in conjunction with the officials of the Association in providing better information through greater research facilities, all in the interest of better and more economical municipal operations and services.”.
 AWC hired Russell Barthell, the Executive Secretary of the City Club of Portland at the time, as its first full-time employee.

 In 1939 the Bureau split from AWC.
 Ronald H. Webster, a lawyer who was serving as the chief counsel and legal adviser for the Washington State Tax Commission, was brought on to lead the organization, a role he filled until 1967.
 In 1945, Webster secured permanent funding for the organization from the State government through the passage of House Bill 213.
 The law established the Bureau as the official research and services agency for cities and towns in Washington State, a relationship it maintains today through RCW 43.110.030.

 From its inception through the 1960s the Bureau was responsible for hosting the annual Institute of Government.
 This multi-day conference held at the University of Washington was initially designed as an “in-service training school” for public officials in Washington, consisting of intensive training on municipal law, taxation, budget preparation, accounting, and personnel administration.
 However, by 1940 the Institute had morphed into a general conference on emerging municipal issues, or as some called it, the “20th Century version of the ‘ole Town Hall meeting’".
 Opening to the public it gained much wider popularity, attracting over 1,000 attendees in 1949.
 The event was discontinued after the Bureau's relationship with the University ended in 1969.